The 13½ Lives of Captain Bluebear: Characters

-Film, TV and theatrical adaptations
+Adaptations

 Moers' Captain Bluebear character originally appeared in short segments of the Sendung mit der Maus (Programme with the Mouse), a half-hour German children's television show.
 During these sequences, a puppet Bluebear would spin ridiculous pirate yarns, all of which he claimed were true.
-Käpt'n Blaubär – Der Film (Captain Bluebear – The Movie), a traditionally animated movie based on the TV show, was released in German theaters in 1999, coinciding with the novel's original release.
+Käpt'n Blaubär – Der Film (Captain Bluebear – The Movie), a traditionally animated movie based on the television series, was released in German theaters in 1999, coinciding with the novel's original release.

 A musical version of the novel premiered in October 2006 in Cologne, adapted by Heiko Wohlgemuth and music composed by Martin Lingnau.